Big Brother All Stars 2012: Logo

-The official logo used was the same as the one for the thirteenth UK series.
+The official logo used was the same as the one for the thirteenth British series.
 This logo was also used in the previous season, VIP Brother 4.

 Housemates

 10 housemates entered the house on Day 1, including the triplets.

 Aleksandra

 Aleksandra Apostolova "Sanny Alexa" was a contestant from X Factor 1 where she finished third.
 She entered the house on Day 1 and was the first evicted on Day 8.

 Borislav

 Borislav Borisov was a contestant from Big Brother 3.
 He entered the house on Day 1 and finished third in the finale on Day 29.

 Cece

 Cece Oreshkova was a contestant from the Macedonian reality show Fashion Stage.
 She is from Negotino, Macedonia and entered the house on Day 1 and was the sixth evicted on Day 27.

 Dimitar

 Dimitar Kazalov "Dimi" was a contestant from Big Brother 1.
 He entered the house on Day 1 and walked on Day 20.